0xTriboulet/Abomination/README.md

 # Abomination

-**Abomination** is a Visual Studio solution template designed to seamlessly integrate Rust library development into code that can be called from C/C++ on Windows (x86_64).
+**Abomination** is a Visual Studio solution template designed to seamlessly integrate Rust library development into code that can be called from C/C++ on Windows.
 It sets up a workflow where you write core logic in Rust, expose it via C-style function prototypes, and then consume it in a C++ application.
+This template supports building 32-bit and 64-bit executables from a 64-bit Windows development environment.

 ## Overview